XorTroll/Goldleaf/README.md

 ## Quark and remote PC

-Quark is a PC tool, with a fancy UI and made in Java, in order to help Goldleaf with the remote PC option.
-It should work on Windows, Linux or Mac.
+Quark is a PC tool, with a fancy UI and made in Java, in order to help Goldleaf with the remote PC option.It should work on Windows, Linux or Mac.

+## Quark on Windows

 Only requirement for Quark to work is **JRE/JDK 8u60 or higher**.